ghg-online/Terminal.ScreenLibrary/Readme.md

 ## Contribution
-I believe no one would like to contribute to this project, but if you do, you are welcome to do so.
+I believe no one would like to contribute to this project, but if you do, you are welcomed to do so.
-Leave a issue or pull request, and I will check it.
+Leave an issue or a pull request, and I will check it.

 ## Contact
-If you have any questions, you can leave an issue or contact me via email: `nictheboy@outlook.com`
+If you have any question, you can leave an issue or contact me via email: `nictheboy@outlook.com`